Today I learned how botanists used to say "hello" to each other.

 "Plants are always up to something.
 So I don't take a vacation.
 I operate on solar energy.
 I can only stay indoors a certain length of time."

 Like Marcus E. Jones, Julia Morton died from injuries sustained in a car accident in 1996.
 She was 84.

 #OTD On this day in 1949, botanical illustrator Alice R. Tangerini was born.

 Tangerini was hired as a staff illustrator for the Department of Botany at the by American botanist Lyman Bradford Smith in 1972.

 As of March 9, 2017, Tangerini remains the only botanical illustrator ever hired by the Smithsonian.

-In 2005, Tangerini lost sight in her right eye due to an injury, and she has diplopia due to a subsequent surgery.
+In 2005, Tangerini lost sight in her right eye due to an injury and a subsequent surgery.
 She has received the "Distinguished Service Award" from Guild of Natural Science Illustrators and the "Excellence in Scientific Botanical Art" award from the American Society of Botanical Artists.

 It's National Poem in Your Pocket Day.
 Today you can share the joy that poems bring by carrying one in your pocket and sharing it throughout the day with others.